kubernetes-sigs/gateway-api/site-src/index.md

 (These three are discussed in more detail in [Roles and Personas](/concepts/roles-and-personas).)

-It should be clear that while Ana, Charlie, and Ian do not necessarily see eye-to-eye about everything, they need to work together to keep things running smoothly.
+It should be clear that while Ana, Chihiro, and Ian do not necessarily see eye-to-eye about everything, they need to work together to keep things running smoothly.
 This is the core challenge of the Gateway API in a nutshell.